MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/std-cpp-data-types.md

 }
 ```

 But you can't pass a **std::vector&lt;std::wstring&gt;** where a Windows Runtime collection is expected.
-The following code example won't compile.
+This is because, having converted to the appropriate Windows Runtime collection of **std::wstring**, the C++ language won't then coerce that collection's type parameter(s).
+Consequently, the following code example won't compile.

 ```cppwinrt
 IAsyncAction retrieve_properties_async(StorageFile const& storageFile, std::vector<std::wstring> const& vecW)